-In fact, according to the National Alliance on Mental Illness, there is no single cause for depression, and it can impact people across all social and economic backgrounds.
+Clearly, there is no single cause for depression, and it can impact people across all social and economic backgrounds.

 What are the Teen Depression Treatment Options?

-- Depending on the severity of the depression, some teens may require psychiatric treatment in a hospital setting.
+- Depending on the severity of depression, some teens may require psychiatric treatment in a hospital setting.

-About Destinations for Teens
+Find Support at Destinations for Teens

 Destinations for Teens will guide your child through recovery.
 Furthermore, our treatments span through a variety of modalities, including mental health treatment.
 To learn more about our depression treatment program, contact us today at 877.466.0620.
 In addition, seek help immediately to begin the journey to overall wellness.